-The reactor has a single-region core consisting of preferred fuel assemblies, i.e., a cluster of seven identical columns of stacked 2.5% enriched uranium dioxide pellets.
+The major design parameters of the 44 mwe prototype plant follow closely those of a 215 mwe (net) power plant optimized for minimum power cost.
+The optimum reactor is housed in a double-walled vessel consisting of a 26' diameter carbon steel cylinder with hemispherical heads and overall height of 57'.
+The vessel outer wall is 4" thick.
+The optimum plant has a single-region core consisting of preferred fuel assemblies, i.e., a cluster of seven identical columns of stacked 2.5% enriched uranium dioxide pellets.
 Each column is in a stainless steel tube.
 Each cluster is supported within a graphite sleeve.
-The use of the preferred fuel assemblies, as well as alternates discussed in Section 4, would depend upon the results of a development program.
-The 2.5% enrichment is selected to provide an average fuel element lifetime of 10,000 megawatt days per metric ton (mwd/M.T.).
+The use of the preferred fuel assemblies, as well as alternates discussed in Section 4 would depend upon the results of a development program.
+The degree of enrichment is selected to provide an average fuel element lifetime of 10,000 megawatt days per metric ton (mwd/M.T.): for the optimum plant it is 2.5%; for the prototype plant it is 3.0%.

-The reactor physics calculations are based on conventional two-group theory, with the appropriate constants and modifications for partially enriched uranium, graphite moderated reactors.
+The reactor physics calculations for both the optimum and prototype plants are based on conventional two-group theory, with the appropriate constants and modifications for partially enriched uranium, graphite moderated reactors.